linode/docs/docs/getting-started/index.md

 203.0.113.10 hostname.example.com hostname
 {{< /file >}}

-You may also want to add an entry for your Linode's IPv6 address:
+Add an entry for your Linode's IPv6 address.
+Applications requiring IPv6 will not work without this entry:

   {{< file "/etc/hosts" conf >}}
 127.0.0.1 localhost.localdomain localhost